Taking pride in our diverse community of staff and students.

-Keep up to date with our progress and activity in the Annual equality report 2017
+Keep up to date with our progress and activity in the Equality and Diversity Annual Report 2018-19

-See the overview of the University's Gender Pay Gap 2017
+See the overview of the University's Gender Pay Gap.

 The Equality and Diversity team has responsibility for all areas of equality, diversity and inclusion across the University.

 We’re award winning and lead on a number of prestigious equality charter marks, programmes and staff networks which demonstrate our commitment and progress in ensuring an inclusive working environment.

 The aim of Advance HE's charter is recognising advancement of gender equality: representation, progression and success for all.
 The University currently holds a Bronze Institutional Award.

 Disability Confident is a government scheme designed to encourage employers to recruit and retain disabled people and those with health conditions.
 The University is a Disability Confident Leader.

 The Business Disability Forum’s (BDF) Disability Standard is the world’s only management tool that enables organisations to accurately plan for, and measure their progress towards becoming an increasingly disability-smart organisation.
 In 2017, we became the first university to achieve the top ‘Gold’ status since the assessment was introduced in 2004, making us one of just five organisations to have achieved the highest rating of Gold.